ClickCease

-(April 15, 2019) Monsanto lost another pesticide case last week, making it the third time in less than nine months that the company has lost a court trial over its poison products.
+(April 15, 2019) Monsanto lost another pesticide case last week, making it the third time in less than nine months that the company has lost a court trial over injuries caused by its herbicide glyphosate.
 The first two jury decisions against Monsanto in the last year were in the US, for several million dollars each over Roundup.
 This third win for plaintiffs came from a French jury over Monsanto’s Lasso weed killer.
 That jury ruled Monsanto was responsible for poisoning a local farmer.
 Actual monetary damages in the case are still pending.

 This third Monsanto loss stemmed from 2012 when a French court first found Monsanto guilty of poisoning Paul Francois.
 The man had filed suit against Monsanto in 2007 after he developed neurological problems from using Monsanto’s Lasso weed killer.
 In 2012 a jury found Monsanto guilty in the case, but Monsanto refused to pay for damages; so Mr. Francois was forced to keep fighting.